D0n9X1n/hexo-blog-encrypt/ReadMe.md

 ### Encrypt TOC

 If you has a post with TOC, you should change the code of template.
-Use the default theme 'landscape' as an example:
+Take the default theme 'landscape' as an example:

-+ You should find the `article.ejs` file located in `hexo/themes/landscape/layout/_partial/article.ejs`.
++ You should find the `article.ejs` file located at `hexo/themes/landscape/layout/_partial/article.ejs`.
 + Find the code like <% post.content %>, which is usually at line 30.
 + Replace the <% post.content %> with the following code block: